MarkZH/vintagebackup/docs/configuration_file.md

 Filter: ""file name that is quoted.txt""
 ```

-In this example, the file name that will be passed to Vintage backup is `"file name that is quoted.txt"`.
+In this example, the file name that will be passed to Vintage Backup is `"file name that is quoted.txt"`.

 Quotes will only be removed in they are at both the start and end of a parameter value, and only one pair will be removed.
 Otherwise, quotes are not removed.
 For example,